webplatform/docs/Beginners/browser_testing/index.md

 If you want to test various versions of old web browsers but you do not see how you can have more than one version of a given web browser, you should consider using Virtual Machines ("VMs").

-A VM is a piece of software that allows us to run another computer within a computer.
-The underlying technology is called "Virtualization" and people making what is called Cloud services are using the technology.
+A VM is like a big file that you can load inside a software as if it was a computer.
+In fact, that software is emulating hardware and acts as if it was a separate physical machine.
+We call this "Virtualization".
+It therefore runs a computer ''inside'' another computer.
+People creating software and services "in the cloud" are heavily relying on similar technologies.

-For example, if you have only a recent computer and you want to see how it will look like in Internet Explorer provided in Windows Vista, you can install a Desktop Virtualization software (e.g. [https://www.virtualbox.org/ VirtualBox], or VMWare player, both are free).
+For example, if you have only a recent computer and you want to see how it will look like in Internet Explorer provided in Windows Vista, you can have a VM that runs Vista and Internet Explorer 7 along with Mozilla Firefox 3.

+For this, you can get what we call a "Desktop Virtualization" software, there are a few on the market.
+Oracle [https://www.virtualbox.org/ VirtualBox] and VMWare has both free versions that can make anybody run VMs.

 Once you have a Virtualization software, you will need to use or create your own VMs.
-While creating a VM is outside of the scope of this article, you can download from Microsoft, for free, one of their testing VMs at [http://modern.ie modern.ie].
+While creating a VM is outside of the scope of this article, you can download from Microsoft —for free— one of their testing VMs.
+Take a look at [http://modern.ie modern.ie].

 With this in hand, you can test on various version of the web browsers you want to support, without cluttering your own computer.

 '''About Modern.ie VMs'': Note that those VMs are made only to test and cannot be used as a main work environment.
 The VM will eventually ask you delete the VM (e.g. after 30 days).
 A trick that you can do is to keep a copy of the downloaded archive and extract it again.

+=== Mobile devices ===

+Many of us, web developers, keep a set of old computers and smartphones only for that.
+Those comes in handy when we are building features and want to see if it works well, or if our polyfill actually works.

 === Automated browser testing ===